 Another smaller Christmas market on Esplanade Park in front of the Orthodox Cathedral.

-On Saturdays, there is a Christmas Fair in the Kalnciems Quarter, located on the other side of the Daugava River.
+On Saturdays, there is a Christmas Fair in the Kalnciems Quarter on the other side of the Daugava River.

-Here you will find goods from Latvian farmers, artisans, and designers as well as music and Latvian or Baltic region plants.
+Here you will find goods from Latvian farmers, artisans, designers, and music and Latvian or Baltic region plants.

 This market actually takes place year-round but has a Christmas feel in December.

-Kalnciems Quarter is a district is worth visiting not only for the market but also for Latvian cultural events and the unique timber architecture.
+Kalnciems Quarter is a district worth visiting for the market, Latvian cultural events, and unique timber architecture.

 2. Daugavpils Christmas Market

 The Daugavpils Christmas Market is located on Rigas Street, where you’ll find many beautiful lights and decorations around the streets and parks.